 Let’s face it; STEM is one of the buzziest buzzwords floating around in education right now.
 STEM subscription boxes are not uncommon.
-Despite their prevalence, most of us are still feeling pretty lost when it comes to understanding STEM education and its overall importance in our children’s lives.
+Despite their prevalence, most of us are still feeling pretty lost in understanding STEM education and its overall question of why STEM education is important.
 After all, aren’t children already being taught subjects such as math and science?
 Well, yes, but STEM education is pretty different in both curriculum and approach.

 STEM is comprehensive and inclusive, allowing it to shape the future effectively.
 Not sure how?
 STEM (science, technology, engineering, and mathematics) education is not only vital to preparing future generations to be successful in their careers, but it also creates a foundation of skills that extend beyond STEM into other fields.
 STEM helps children foster varied interests while developing critical skills needed to be successful no matter what they do.

-In other words, STEM is pretty important at school and home.
+In other words, STEM is pretty important at home and school.
 Let’s dive right into why STEM is so important and how developing these skills could shape the future.

 Why is STEM Education Important?

-STEM education is important because it teaches children and young adults more than just basic science and mathematics concepts.
-In other words, they won’t just be memorizing their time tables or quadratic formulas like you or I may have done in school.
+STEM education is important because it teaches children and young adults more than basic science and mathematics concepts.
+In other words, they won’t just be memorizing their timetables or quadratic formulas like you or I may have done in school.
 Instead, STEM toys and STEAM online curricula such as ABCmouse focus on hands-on learning while teaching real-world applications.
 Because of this, students develop a variety of key skill sets, particularly those that are critical in the 21st century.